nenamoree9/devcraft/README.md

 The "Blocks" folder is where block metadata is stored in.
 The blocks' metadata file is a ".block" file.
 The "Fonts" folder is where all the fonts are stored in.
 Usually, the fonts are .ttf files.
 (Note: When editing or replacing fonts, they SHOULD always have the name "rs.ttf".
 The "Textures" folder is where all the game's textures are stored in.

+----HopsonCraft (0.2 - Alpha 1.2)----

+Once again, download the version you want and extract the .zip file.
+However, the Res and Shaders folders